-To be considered for deposit, your documents may relate to any date, and they can be created by any person or organization.
+To be considered for deposit, your documents may be of any date and can be created by any person or organisation.
 Letters from emigrants to their families at home have as much historical importance as the correspondence of landed gentry.

 - records created by community groups such as charities, advice centres, and self-help groups

-- records created by churches or church bodies from all denominations
+- records created by churches and other places of worship reflecting all faiths

 - legal documents